kkrizanovic/RNAseqEval/doc/RNAseqEval.md

     - Reference length - In eval-mapping mode this will be the total lenght of all chromosomes in a FASTA rederence, while in eval-annotations mode this will be the total length of all genes.
     - Number of chromosomes
     - List of chromosomes
-    - Number of alignments in SAM file (total / unique)
+    - Number of alignments in SAM file (total / unique) - two alignments are not unique if they represent the same read
     - Alignments with / without CIGAR string
     - Mapping quality without zeroes (avg / min / max)
     - Alignments with mapping quality (>0 / =0)
-    - Number of matches / mismatches / inserts / deletes
+    - Number of matches / mismatches / inserts / deletes - calculated per base in total for all reads
     - Percentage of matches / mismatches / inserts / deletes

 Annotation statistics: